Olivier V de Clisson: First Treaty of Guérande

 The widow of Charles de Blois, Joan, Duchess of Brittany, acceded to these events, and peace talks between the houses of Blois and Montfort started.
 John IV was nicknamed the Conqueror and was recognized as the only Duke of Brittany.
 Olivier, while nursing his injury learnt that John IV had given the English commander, John Chandos, the Gâvre castle and forest, a reward Olivier coveted for his loyal service.
 Olivier expressed his displeasure at the new Duke, but this did not change the matter.
 Olivier evidently raged "I would rather give myself to the devil than have an English neighbor" A fortnight later, the Gâvre castle was surprisingly burnt down.
 In response to this, Duke John IV confiscated the lordship of Châteauceaux from Olivier.

 In 1366 Olivier was sent to Paris as the Breton ambassador to ensure that Charles V, King of France, complied to the guarantees of the status of an independent Brittany.
 On 22 May Olivier was received with great fanfare in Paris.

 Battle of Castile

-In 1367 Olivier participated, with the English General Robert Knolles under command of the Black Prince, at the battle of Nájera (Castile) and faced troops commanded by the French Constable du Guesclin.
+In 1367 Olivier participated, with the English General Robert Knolles under command of the Edward the Black Prince, at the battle of Nájera (Castile) and faced troops commanded by the French Constable du Guesclin.
 The French lost this battle and du Guesclin was captured for the second time.